 And as the Association of German Transport Companies warns, “the short-term implementation of the 9-euro ticket poses major challenges for local public transport, especially with regard to the available capacity.”
-It advises to have flexible travel times during the period of summer holidays while most of local journeys are made with no reservations.
+It advises having flexible travel times during the period of summer holidays while most local journeys are made with no reservations.

 In Austria, a KlimaTicket, or Climate ticket, was released last October as a tool to curb carbon emissions.
 Priced at 1,095 euros for a year, people can use all scheduled services – public and private rail, city and public transport – across Austria.